How Manufacturing Automation Can Reduce Workplace Injuries and Improve Morale

 Etalex; a Canadian manufacturer of shelving systems had no room for safety guarding in front of the press brake and needed a flexible user-friendly robot that could safely handle the pick and place tasks in a high traffic area.
 The UR10 robot was up for the challenge.

 The fast ROI is achieved through the cobots’ ability to free up workers’ time, allowing them to tackle higher productivity processes and ultimately acquire new skills for a modern manufacturing age.
-Productivity gains, along with the inherently safe design of cobot solutions, means this new automation technology can realistically reduce up to 72% of the common causes of injury in manufacturing environments.
 In addition to this, cobots don’t come to work tired or sick; always do as they’re told without complaint – including performing every safety check; and aren’t impacted by repetitive, potentially dangerous tasks like machine tending, welding, and assembly.
 By combining the productivity and quality gains with safer workplaces, cobots will be an important component in the solution to the manufacturing labor gap today, and tomorrow.

 Interested in learning more about how automation can resolve your labor shortage and reduce the cost of a workplace injury?
 Download our whitepaper below!